artemkv/journey3-react-native-sdk/README.md

 __Example, bad:__ 'user_12345_bought_item_34556'

 As we don't track any personally personally identifiable data, and make our best effort to render the stored data anonymous, we judge that the data collected by the connector does not fall within the scope of the GDPR.
-This means you don't need to ask for the user opt-in.

 That is, unless you abuse the API and use event or stage names that break the anonymity.